oatlog/oatlog/doc/extended_abstract/main.typ

 == This thesis

-#NOTE[This section talks about report sections that aren't finished as if they were.]

 @conceptual_background extends this introduction with a conceptual background.
 This is a step-by-step explanation of what e-graphs are and how they have been implement prior to their unification to Datalog.
 We then motivate the idea of e-graphs as relational databases, culminating